Nan’s Notebook

 Book of love poetry as a gift?

-A book of love poetry is a romantic gift for any occasion — a lovers stroll, Valentine’s Day, springtime romance, birthdays, anniversaries, weddings and engagements.
+A book of love poetry is a romantic and inspiring gift for any occasion — a lovers stroll, Valentine’s Day, springtime romance, birthdays, anniversaries, weddings and engagements.

 Treat yourself to some poetic inspiration!
 It’s perfect reading for coffee cafe lounging and people watching.